Norfolk Island: First penal settlement (1774–1814)

 After the outbreak of the American Revolutionary War in 1775 halted penal transportation to the Thirteen Colonies, British prisons started to overcrowd.
 Several stopgap measures proved ineffective, and the government announced in December 1785 that it would send convicts to parts of what is now known as Australia.
 In 1786, it included Norfolk Island as an auxiliary settlement, as proposed by John Call, in its plan for colonisation of the Colony of New South Wales.
-The decision to settle Norfolk Island was taken after Empress Catherine II of Russia restricted the sale of hemp.
-At the time, practically all the hemp and flax required by the Royal Navy for cordage and sailcloth was imported from Russia.
+The decision to settle Norfolk Island was taken after Empress Catherine II of Russia's policies (for example in the League of Armed Neutrality of 1780 to 1783) de facto threatened to restrict the sale of hemp.

+(At the time, practically all the hemp and flax required by the Royal Navy for cordage and sailcloth was imported from Russia.)